anand6105/cdgendoc/task_structure.rst

 Note
 -----
 LET(Logical Execution Time) is another semantics which is used often in the research area as this is very easy in analysis of task.
 In both POSIX and FreeRTOS, the cOUT operation is performed after the vTaskDelayUntil and pthread_exit in FreeRTOS and POSIX respectively.
+In RMS both implicit and LET frame works are available it is altered just by selecting appropriate framework for execution.